RossMerr/md/team/rfc/README.md

 ## When to follow this process
-Developers should use this process to collaborate on the technical vision of the loveOS platform.
-Use this process whenever you want to discuss substantial, technical changes to the loveOS platform.
+Developers should use this process to collaborate on the technical vision of the platform.
+Use this process whenever you want to discuss substantial, technical changes to the platform.
 The process fills the gap between "having an idea for an improvement" and "having actionable tasks".
 Some example RFC topics:
 * Migrations
 * Adopting new technology
 * API design
-* Architecture of a new loveOS vertical
+* Architecture of a new vertical
 * Shared usability / design / layout concepts across frontends
 * Changes to the RFC process